Yingying's Biography: Plot

-The widow Cui instructs her daughter to attend the banquet and to say "thank you" to the student Zhang.
-However, the daughter only appears because she is under duress and behaves in a most petulant and churlish manner.
-Nevertheless, she appears gloriously beautiful to Zhang despite her deliberately unkempt state.
-He has hitherto experienced no intimacy with anyone, and his companions have teased him about his lack of experience.
+Mrs. Cui invites her children to thank Zhang for the kindness he has done for the family.
+The daughter, Cui Yingying, initially refuses, and only joins the family when her mother demands she pay her respects to the man who saved her life.
+Yingying appears deliberately unkempt and behaves in a most petulant and churlish manner, ignoring Zhang's attempts to engage her in conversation and taking leave as soon as the banquet concludes.
+Nevertheless, she appears gloriously beautiful to Zhang and he is infatuated, desperate to confess his love to Yingying.
 There is no indication whatsoever that he has loving parents, siblings, or anyone in his life who is more to him than a mere acquaintance.
 He is immediately infatuated with this young woman who is so different from the young women who entertained his companions in the capital.